openconfig/gnmic/docs/user_guide/outputs/file_output.md

     enable-metrics: false
      # list of processors to apply on the message before writing
     event-processors:
+    # file rotation configuration
+    #   all fields are required if enabling file rotation
+    rotation:
+      max-size: 100 # size in megabytes
+      max-age: 30 # max age in days
+      max-backups: 3 # maximum number of old files to store, not counting the current file
+      compress: false # whether or not to enable compression

 ```

 The file output can be used to write to file on the disk, to stdout or to stderr.
+Also includes support for rotating files to control disk utilization and maximum age.

 For a disk file, a file name is required.

 For stdout or stderr, only file-type is required.

+For rotation, all fields (other than `compress`) are required.